HIIT/dime-server/README.md

 ### Requirements

-- [Java 7 JDK][1] or newer (i.e. Java version 1.7 or newer)
+[Java 7 JDK][1] or newer (i.e. Java version 1.7 or newer) is required.

 ### Compiling

-Clone the git repository, e.g.:
+First, clone the git repository, for example via the command line:

     git clone https://github.com/HIIT/dime-server.git

-To compile run:
+To compile, just run:

     make

-(If you don't have GNU Make, for example on Windows you will have to use gradle directly instead of the Makefile wrapper: `./gradlew assemble`.)
+(If you don't have GNU Make installed you can also use [gradle][4]
+directly: `./gradlew assemble`.)

-On the first compilation, gradle will download any Java dependencies automatically.
+In the first compilation, it will download any Java dependencies automatically.
 Hence it may take a bit longer the first time.

 ### Running